FelixAnna/web-service-dlw/deployment/kubernetes/kind/readme.md

 kubectl patch service -n kong kong-proxy -p '{"spec":{"type":"NodePort"}}'
 ```

+## install metrics

+install metrics by apply [metrics](../components/metrics/metrics.yaml)

 ## pull image issue

-    in case pull image is very slow in kind cluster's node, you can pull it to local first and then load to kind's nodes by:
+    in case pull image is very slow in kind cluster's node, you can pull it to local system first and then load to kind's nodes by:

 ```
 kind load docker-image xxx:versionxxx --name yourclustername